Portrait of Jennie: Production

+Development

 The book on which the film was based first attracted the attention of David O. Selznick, who purchased it as a vehicle for Jennifer Jones.

+Filming

 Filming began in early 1947 in New York City and Boston, Massachusetts, but Selznick was unhappy with the results and scheduled re-shoots as well as hiring and firing five different writers before the film was completed in October 1948.
+The budget for the production ultimately reached $4,041,000.

-The New York shooting enabled Selznick to use Albert Sharpe and David Wayne who were both appearing on stage in Finian's Rainbow, giving an Irish flair to characters and the painting in the bar that was not in Nathan's novel.
+The New York shooting enabled Selznick to use Albert Sharpe and David Wayne, who were both appearing on stage in Finian's Rainbow, giving an Irish flair to characters and the painting in the bar that was not in Nathan's novel.

 Although Portrait of Jennie was a fantasy, Selznick insisted on filming actual locations in Massachusetts (The Graves Light) and New York City (Central Park, The Cloisters and the Metropolitan Museum of Art), which dramatically increased the film's production costs.
 The film's major overhaul came when Selznick added a tinted color sequence for the final scenes.
 The final shot of the painting, appearing just before the credits, was presented in three-strip Technicolor.

 Portrait of Jennie was highly unusual for its time in that it had no opening credits as such, except for the Selznick Studio logo.
 All the other credits appear at the end.
 Before the film proper begins, the title is announced by the narrator (after delivering a spoken prologue, he says, "And now, 'Portrait of Jennie'").

 The portrait of Jennie (Jennifer Jones) was painted by artist Robert Brackman.
 The painting became one of Selznick's prized possessions, and it was displayed in his home after he married Jones in 1949.

-The film features Joseph H. August's atmospheric cinematography, capturing the lead character's obsession with Jennie, amongst the environs of a wintry New York.
-August shot many of the scenes through a canvas, making the scenes look like actual paintings.
-August, who used many lenses from the silent film era, died shortly after completing the film.
-He was posthumously nominated for an Academy Award for Best Cinematography.
+The film features Joseph H. August's cinematography, capturing the lead character's obsession with Jennie amongst the environs of a wintry New York.
+August shot many of the scenes through a canvas, making the scenes look like actual paintings, using many lenses from the silent film era.
+He died shortly after completing the film, for which he was posthumously nominated for an Academy Award for Best Cinematography.

-Dimitri Tiomkin used themes by Claude Debussy, including Prélude à l'après-midi d'un faune (Prelude to the Afternoon of a Faun), the two Arabesques, "Nuages" and "Sirènes" from Nocturnes, and La fille aux cheveux de lin, with the addition of Bernard Herrmann's "Jennie's Theme" to a song featured in Nathan's book ("Where I came from, nobody knows, and where I am going everyone goes"), utilizing a theremin.
-Herrmann was assigned the original composing duties for the film but left during its extended shooting schedule.

-A scene of Jennie and Eben having a picnic after witnessing the ceremony in the convent, features in the original screenplay.
+A scene of Jennie and Eben having a picnic after witnessing the ceremony in the convent features in the original screenplay.
 It was filmed but deleted when it looked as if Jennie's hair was blending into the tree next to her.
 Another scene that featured Jennie doing a dance choreographed by Jerome Robbins took over ten days to film, but was not used in the completed film.